Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

                     activeAccount = this.authService.instance.getAllAccounts()[0] as AccountWithGroupClaims;
                 }

-                if (!activeAccount?.idTokenClaims?.groups && this.graphService.getUser().groupIDs.length === 0) {
+                // check either the ID token or a non-expired storage entry for the groups membership claim if (!activeAccount?.idTokenClaims?.groups && !checkGroupsInStorage(activeAccount)) {

-                    if (activeAccount.idTokenClaims?._claim_names) {
+                    if (activeAccount.idTokenClaims?._claim_names && activeAccount.idTokenClaims?._claim_names.groups) {
                         window.alert('You have too many group memberships.
-The application will now query Microsoft Graph to get the full list of groups that you are a member of.');
+The application will now query Microsoft Graph to check if you are a member of any of the groups required.');
                         return this.router.navigate(['/overage']);
                     }